 This Brioche Bread Pudding is my version of the classic bread and butter pudding of my childhood, with a perfect combination of a crusty top and a tender buttery brioche cakey layer sitting atop a silky and lightly spiced custard.

 In Cape Malay homes baked milk puddings like bread and butter pudding (brood porring), sago pudding (saagoe porring) or Cape Malay Potato pudding (aartappel porring) are often made for Sundays or feast days and served with stewed dried fruit.

-A few days later I saw a recipe on a facebook page for bread and butter pudding and wondered how it would taste with the brioche I had seen a few days before.
-My cousin encouraged me to carry the brioche all the way to Cape Town to make this pudding, even telling me which bag to carry it in.
+On a visit to my neighbourhood supermarket I passed brioche loaves that seemed to be calling out ‘buy me’.
+I had no idea what I would do with it and passed on that occasion.
+A few days later I saw a recipe on a facebook page for old fashioned bread pudding and wondered how it would taste with the brioche loaf I had seen a few days before.
+My cousin encouraged me to carry the brioche all the way to Cape Town to make a bread and butter pudding with brioche, even telling me which bag to carry it in.

-Brioche bread pudding
+Brioche bread and butter pudding

 - 25 grams soft butter to grease the baking dish

-- 14 slices brioche lower crust removed
+- 14 slices brioche (lower crust removed)

 - 60 grams soft butter